glampert12/QuarticBeamProject/README.md

 ## Background

-This work was carried out as part of my Bachelor thesis in the **Photonics Laboratory at ETH Zurich**.
+This work was carried out as part of my Bachelor thesis in the **Photonics Laboratory at ETH Zurich,  February–June 2023**.

 The broader objective of the thesis was to design an optical setup capable of generating and characterizing a three-dimensional quartic potential.
 The numerical simulations provided a theoretical basis for selecting the experimental parameters and demonstrated the feasibility of the proposed optical configuration.